AndrewParkes/BlockAllSteamInvites/README.md

 # BlockAllSteamInvites

-Steam script to block friend requests.
+Steam script to block friend requests
-Allows user specific value to block all users under that value.
+Allows user specific value to block all users under that value

 # Donations